zachhollow/zachhollow/README.md

 ## About me

 I have a background in social sciences and began my programming journey with R. To improve my data analysis skills at work, I transitioned to Python, which sparked a growing interest in machine learning, object-oriented programming, and web development.
-Over time, I’ve expanded my technical toolkit to include modern web technologies like Svelte and SvelteKit (with TypeScript/JavaScript), FastAPI, .NET, and Azure.
+Over time, I’ve expanded my technical toolkit to include modern web technologies, such as Svelte and SvelteKit (with TypeScript/JavaScript), FastAPI, .NET, and Azure.

 ## Tech Stack